Features and Architecture

 Third-Party Index

-Third-Party Application Skills: Empower AI Companion to execute tasks across external platforms
+Third-Party Apps: Empower AI Companion to execute tasks across external platforms

 Zoom’s Custom AI Companion supports integrations with third-party applications, enabling AI Companion to actively perform work on users' behalf across external systems without requiring platform switching or manual intervention.
 Through intelligent automation capabilities, AI Companion can execute comprehensive workflows—such as creating, reading, updating, deleting, and searching Jira tickets—while users remain focused on their primary tasks within Zoom Workplace.